 In a car accident, children may suffer injuries for any of the following reasons:

 If your child was injured by a car, either as a pedestrian or a passenger, our firm wants to help you seek justice from the liable party.
 When you have done everything in your power to protect your child’s well-being, it can be extremely frustrating and frightening to see them injured as the result of another person’s mistake or negligence.
 Whether the car seat was defective, another vehicle struck yours, or your child was struck by a car while playing, our firm wants to help.
+We have offices conveniently located in Tulsa, Stillwater, Oklahoma City and Ponca City.

 Contact Martin Jean & Jackson to discuss your child’s car accident injury case, today.